nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 be processed by calling command methods on the projection's materialised view, accessed via the :py:attr:`~eventsourcing.projection.Projection.view` property.

 The :py:attr:`~eventsourcing.projection.Projection.name` attribute can be defined on subclasses.
+It is expected to be a Python :class:`str`.
 It is used by projection runners, when constructing a materialised view object, to select prefixed environment variables and in some cases to specify database table names.
 The value used by the projection runner defaults to the class name of the subclass.

 The :py:attr:`~eventsourcing.projection.Projection.topics` attribute can be defined on subclasses.
-It is used by projection runners, when subscribing to an application, so that events can be filtered in the application database, improving performance of the subscription and of the projection, by causing the subscription to return only stored events that have topics that are listed by this attribute, thereby reducing transport latency, and thereby also avoiding the work of reconstructing domain events from stored events that are not mentioned in the projection's :func:`~eventsourcing.projection.Projection.process_event` implementation.
+It is expected to be a Python `tuple` of `str` objects.
+Unless empty or undefined, projection runners will use these topics when subscribing to an application, so that events can be filtered in the application database by their topic.
+The subscription will then yield only events that have topics mentioned by this attribute.
+In many cases this will improve performance when running a projection, by avoiding the cost of transporting and reconstructing events that will be ignored by the projection.
+In some cases, filtering events by topic in this way will be necessary to avoid errors attempting to reconstruct events that have been recorded in the database which either your code, or the library code, is not capable of reconstructing into domain event objects.

 Counting events
 ---------------